Julien-cpsn/RetOS/README.md

 #### 2. Find the hard drive/USB stick

-You can find is by using the `lsblk` command.
+You can find it by using the `lsblk` command.
 A possible selection for your device can be like `/dev/sda1`.

 #### 3. Burn the image